TEXT OR CALL US (786) 808-1059

 How early should I leave for Hard Rock Stadium on a World Cup match day?

 Plan to arrive at the stadium at least two to three hours before kickoff.
-Traffic builds 90 minutes ahead of the gates opening, and security screening for World Cup matches is more thorough than for a typical NFL game.
-From downtown Miami or South Beach, build in 60 to 90 minutes of drive time even though the distance is only 16 miles.
+Traffic builds about 90 minutes ahead of the gates, and security screening for World Cup matches is more thorough than for a typical NFL game.
+From downtown Miami or South Beach, build in 60 to 90 minutes of drive time even though the distance is only about 16 miles.
 From Fort Lauderdale or Aventura, plan on 45 to 60 minutes.

-Rideshare is technically available, but expect 30 to 60 minute waits and surge pricing of two to three times normal rates.
+Yes, but expect 30 to 60 minute waits and surge pricing of two to three times normal rates.
 Pickup zones are outside the stadium security perimeter, requiring a 10 to 20 minute walk before you can even request a ride.
+For groups of four or more, the surge per-person cost often approaches the cost of a private car service.
 A pre-arranged private chauffeur waiting in the staging area is the cleanest way to leave the stadium quickly after the final whistle.

 Can Shuttle D’Luxe handle airport transfers and the stadium trip in one booking?

 Yes.
-A common World Cup booking pattern is MIA or FLL airport pickup on arrival, hotel drop-off, stadium round trip on match day, and airport return on departure.
-All four legs can be reserved together with a single dispatch contact, and our chauffeurs track flight arrivals in real time so delays do not affect your pickup.
-Reach out through the contact page or call (786) 808-1059 to coordinate a multi-day itinerary.
+A common World Cup booking pattern is MIA or FLL airport pickup on arrival, hotel drop-off, the stadium round trip on match day, and the airport return on departure.
+All four legs can be reserved together with a single dispatch contact, and chauffeurs track flight arrivals in real time so delays do not affect your pickup.
+Reach out through the contact page or call or text (786) 808-1059 to coordinate a multi-day itinerary.

 Are bilingual chauffeurs available for international visitors?